An inventory template or dedicated inventory management software?

 The goal of this post was to share as many options for inventory control since inFlow Inventory is in the business of serving small business.

 Hopefully you find these links to inventory templates helpful.
-Of course you can avoid having to use inventory templates and spreadsheets by using dedicated inventory management software in the first place.
+Of course you can avoid having to use inventory templates and spreadsheets by using dedicated inventory management software.
 After all, as your business grows, your spreadsheet demands will grow, too.